jup-ag/token-list/pull_request_template.md

 - [ ] My change matches the format in the file (no spaces between fields).
 - [ ] My token is already live and trading on Jupiter.
 - [ ] !!!
 I read the README section on Community-Driven Validation and understand this PR will be only be reviewed when there is community support on Twitter.

+* Please make sure your pull request title has your token name.
+If it just says "Main", or "Validate", it will automatically be closed.